QubesOS/qubes-doc/user/troubleshooting/usb-troubleshooting.rst

 -------------------------------------------------------------------------------------

 After attaching a device to a qube, upon attempting to use the device results in the device disappearing or disconnecting.
-This may be observed by the device no longer existing in the Devices widget or the application within the attached qube indicating the device is no longer found.
+This may be observed by the device no longer existing in the :guilabel:`Qubes Devices widget` or the application within the attached qube indicating the device is no longer found.

 As a first line of defense, increase the amount of memory given to the USB VM (sys-usb).
 High-bandwidth devices such as webcams have been `observed <https://github.com/QubesOS/qubes-issues/issues/6200>`__ to need more memory in sys-usb.
 If increasing the amount of memory does not resolve the issue, check kernel logs within sys-usb as well as the attached qube for errors before filing a bug report.